vwala/docs/content/influencer/how-do-i-earn-commission.md

 ![](/images/influencer/2018-12-22-11-01-26.png)

 To copy the influencer link or code, click the appropriate _copy icon (square shape)_ in the table.
-You can then paste your copied link/code elsewhere.**
+You can then paste your copied link/code elsewhere.

 Why is my account pending, approved or revoked?**

 You account (and it's discount code and link) can only be used if your account status is active.

-* **Pending:** If your account status pending  this means that your account is pending approval by the store.
+- **Pending:** If your account status pending  this means that your account is pending approval by the store.
 Please wait for the store to approve your account before using your code or link.
 Once approved, you will be notified by email.
-* Note: Some stores require you to link your preferred social media account (i.e. that will be used for marketing) before your account will be approved.
+- Note: Some stores require you to link your preferred social media account (i.e. that will be used for marketing) before your account will be approved.
 You should do this on sign-up to fast track the approval process.
 It is important to note that vwa.la only stores limited information about you - specifically, we only store your social media username and your average # of posts, comments and reactions within the last 30 days)
-* **Cancelled\\Revoked:** If the status is cancelled, the store has cancelled your discount code / link.
+- **Suspended:** If the status is suspended, the store has revoked your access and your discount code and link have been disabled.
-* **Approved**: You're ready to start marketing and earning!
+- **Approved**: You're ready to start marketing and earning!

-## How do I create product specific influencer links?
+### How do I create product specific influencer links?

 You can create a product specific influencer link, by adding the following to any product URL from a store.
 E.g.